hemantkkashyap/FileZipper/README.md

 - **Java:** Ensure you have Java installed.
 This project is developed and tested with Java 8 and later versions.

 - **Maven :** Build tools are used to manage dependencies and build the project.
-Ensure you have Maven or Gradle installed.
+Ensure you have Maven installed.

 - **Web Browser:** For accessing the user interface.
 The project is tested with modern web browsers like Chrome, Firefox, and Safari.